 How to negotiate when buying a car

-Anyone can and should haggle.
-Money Advice Service research reveals 64% of those who tried to negotiate when buying a car were successful, with just 16% of those failing to bag a discount.
+Anyone can and should haggle when buying a vehicle.
+In fact, 64% of those who tried to negotiate when buying a car were successful, with just 16% of those failing to bag a discount, according to Money Advice Service research.
 So read our tips for negotiating car prices.

 - How to haggle for a new car